TommyWoodley/NotchUtility/.github/PULL_REQUEST_TEMPLATE.md

 ### Documentation
 - [ ] Code is properly documented with comments where needed
-- [ ] README updated if new features are added
+- [ ] README updated if new major features are added
-- [ ] CHANGELOG updated (if applicable)

-### Functionality
-- [ ] Changes work on both Intel and Apple Silicon Macs
-- [ ] No breaking changes to existing functionality
-- [ ] App builds and runs successfully
-- [ ] No memory leaks or performance issues

 ## 📱 Screenshots/Videos
 <!-- If this PR includes UI changes, please include screenshots or videos -->